Religion in Morocco: Islam

 - Visiting a mosque in Morocco is a place you would not want to miss.
 This is because you will learn much about the Islamic religion, and your visit will be educational and informational.
 Before entering the mosque, it is best to accompany the person responsible for the mosque, especially the Imam.

-- It would be best to consider some rules and expectations when planning to visit a mosque.
+- Considering some rules and expectations when visiting a mosque would be best.
 These include taking your shoes off before entering a mosque, and tourist women need to dress modestly, wearing long dresses and hair covering.

-- It is vital not to enter a mosque and look around during praying because it may interrupt the praying session.
-Muslims pray five times a day, and tourists mostly visit a mosque during daytime prayers, especially before the noon prayer.
+- Not entering a mosque and looking around while praying is vital because it may interrupt the praying session.
+Muslims pray five times daily, and tourists mostly visit a mosque during daytime prayers, mainly before noon.

 - Men must remember that a separate entry within the mosque is kept for men and women.
 This is for respecting each gender and not for exclusion, and it is part of religion and culture.